Showing posts with label Toilets on site. Show all posts

 (Photo Richard Croft, Creative Commons Link)

 On entry to the church path, very visible on the original tower is a keyhole window.
 Set in a picturesque setting, this delightful church has the remains of a Saxon cross very close to the south facing door as well as having features of Norman arches.
-Another very interesting feature are the two upside faces carved out on one of the pillars.
+Another very interesting feature are the two upside down faces carved out on one of the pillars.
 There is graffiti dating between 11th and 13th century as well as other interesting features.

 Postcode: DN21 5PT, click here to find on Google Maps

-Open: 13th-14th May, Saturday 11am - 3pm • Sunday 11am - 3pm
+Open: 18-19th May, Saturday 11am - 3pm • Sunday 12noon - 3pm

 Get Involved and Spread the Word!